 We held each other and cried for several minutes.

-We all have such love and devotion in Claire and our Savior
+We all have such love and devotion to Claire and our Savior,

 who will protect her while we are apart, and somehow